cmwedin/CustomGraphs/Documentation~/CodeReviews/Sprint1Review.md

 Currently trees do not prevent adding new nodes even though this breaks the tree condition as the new node would be disconnected from the rest of the tree.
 This will be rectified in the broader refactor to make the methods for adding nodes consistent with the methods for adding edges.

 ### RootedTree : Tree
-A RootedTree is a tree that also satisfies the property that every node exactly one inEdge except for one, the root, which has zero.
+A RootedTree is a tree that also satisfies the property that every node has exactly one inEdge; except for one, the root, which has zero.
 A RootedTree does have one additional field not included in its parent.
 The property
 - public GraphNode RootNode { get  {...}}

 which calculate the root by picking a random node and moving up the graph until it reaches a node with no parent.
 This is not a particularly efficient method of calculating this as it takes linear time in the worst case (when the tree is equivalent to a linked list).
-Solutions to this would be an algorithm that finds the root more efficiently or an to store a reference to the root node and only run this function when that reference needs to be updates (this is how the heap class handles this).
+Solutions to this would be an algorithm that finds the root more efficiently or to store a reference to the root node and only run this function when that reference needs to be updates (this is how the heap class handles this).
 At the very least it should be made a method to make it clear that invoking it is a potentially significant time complexity consideration

 As for the methods of RootedTree again none of the Constructors have any additional code.
 The TryAddEdge methods now require the specifically the source node be the node already in the graph and the sink node be the new node.
+A change will need to be made to the TryReplaceEdge method to prevent a multiple roots, but this bay be a complicated change.
+The issue when swapping the nodes on an edge, some of the edge replacements will break the condition of a rooted tree, but in the end the new graph will restify it.
+However, if we restricted TryReplaceEdge from ever breaking the condition of a rooted tree then those individual swaps would not be able to be preformed.
+A potential solution to this would be to move TrySwapNodes from the AbstractEdge class to the AbstractGraph class and  decouple it from the TryReplaceEdge method, similar to how the TryReplaceEdge method was introduced to decouple removing and replacing an edge from the TryAddEdge and RemoveEdge methods.

 Methods new to this class are